cwimpy/my-cv/cv-template.typ

     }
   }

-  // Rejoin with " and "
   formatted-parts.join(" and ")
 }

-// Function to format a single publication in APSA style with numbering and hanging indent
+// Function to format a single publication in APSA style
 #let format-publication(
   entry,
   number: none,